Tanker2020/IPGrabber-Example-Code/README.md

-# IPLogger-Example-Code
+# IPGrabber-Example-Code
-This is a prototype for an iplogger and does not fully complete its functions such as being fully obfuscated and being connected to a database and auto running the program without the users permission.
+This is a prototype for an IPGrabber and does not fully complete its functions such as being fully obfuscated and being connected to a database and auto running the program without the users permission.
 This will get updated later.